Over 2,600 Happy South African Businesses

-Summary This Suretyship document may be used where a debt is owed or may in the future be owed by a person, and additional security is required in the form of another person signing in suretyship, and thereby taking on personal liability for the debt.
+Summary An Unlimited Suretyship may be used where a debt is owed or may in the future be owed by someone, and additional security is required in the form of another person accepting personal liability for the debt.

 Why do I need a Suretyship?
-The Unlimited Suretyship affords a supplier or creditor additional security.
-In the event that the customer or debtor defaults in payment, the creditor may use the suretyship to claim payment from the surety.
-If your business has customers / debtors that are likely to owe money, for example the provision of goods and services on credit, then this Suretyship may be considered to reduce the risk of non-payment.
-Particularly if your customers or debtors are legal entities such as companies or trusts, then the directors, shareholders or trustees can be requested to sign personal suretyships guaranteeing the company’s or trust’s debt.
+An Unlimited Suretyship provides a supplier or creditor with additional security.
+If the customer or debtor defaults, the creditor may use the suretyship to demand payment from the surety.
+If your business has customers or debtors that are likely to owe money, for example the provision of goods and services on credit, then an Unlimited Guarantee can be used to reduce the risk of non-payment.
+Particularly if your customers or debtors are legal entities such as companies or trusts, where the directors, shareholders or trustees can be requested to personally guarantee the entity’s debt.
 But it can also be used by someone standing surety for their spouse, parent, child, friend or partner.

 What does the Suretyship look like?
 This template suretyship can be printed onto two pages.

-What do you need to do to use this sample Suretyship?
+What do you need to do to use a Suretyship?

-- Read the suretyship document to ensure that it suits your requirements.
+- Read the sample suretyship document to ensure that it suits your requirements.
 Make changes as required.

-- Complete the relevant details, add more sureties if needed, and get the surety or sureties to sign.
+- Complete the relevant details and get the surety or sureties to sign.